OpenEvalProject/evals/manuscripts/elife-60645/v2/manuscript.md

 To call significant QTLs across replicates, we first scanned each replicate for QTLs at a permissive threshold of LOD > 3.0.
 Second, at each resulting QTL peak position, we averaged ΔAF and LOD scores across all available replicates without applying a LOD filter to each replicate.
 Third, we collapsed groups of overlapping QTLs, which we defined as QTLs whose peaks were within 75,000 bp of each other in the different replicates.
 For each group of these overlapping QTLs, we averaged the LOD scores, the ΔAFs, the peak positions, and the location confidence intervals to form one merged QTL.
 Of the resulting merged QTLs, we retained those that exceeded our stringent significance threshold of LOD ≥ 4.5.

 To gauge reproducibility of these significant QTLs, we counted the number of replicates in which a given QTL had been detected at the permissive LOD >3.0, using the same definition of positional overlap as above.
 The majority (74%) of significant QTLs were shared across all the corresponding replicates.
 Two tagged genes had more than two replicates (GPD1 and UGP1).
 For these genes, requiring all replicates to be significant is conservative.
-Therefore, we also estimated the average reproducibility of all mRNA-QTLs or all protein-QTLs by calculating the average fraction of replicates that had a QTL at a given merged QTL:fraction_overlap=mean[(NshareQTLij−1)/(Nrepj−1)]
+Therefore, we also estimated the average reproducibility of all mRNA-QTLs or all protein-QTLs by calculating the average fraction of replicates that had a QTL at a given merged QTL:

+$$
+fraction_overlap=mean[(NshareQTL_{ij}−1)/(Nrep_{j}−1)]
+$$

 Here, NshareQTLij is the number of replicates for which the QTL i is detected for the tagged gene j at LOD > 3, and Nrepj is the number of replicates performed for the tagged gene j.
 Note that if only a single replicate has a QTL at a given merged QTL, this fraction takes on a value of zero because in such a case, there is no overlap among replicates at this QTL.
 The observed fraction_overlap was 0.76 for the protein-QTLs and 0.78 for the mRNA-QTLs.

 As a measure of effect size for a QTL, we used ΔAF.
 Briefly, in the presence of a QTL, there are two subpopulations of segregants that carry the two QTL alleles.
 The effect of the QTL is given by the difference in mean between these two subpopulations, assuming identical standard deviations for the two alleles.
 During FACS of the combined population with both alleles, cells that exceed the threshold for inclusion in the high population are enriched for the allele that increases expression, and vice versa for the low population.
 The ratio of cells that carry the two alleles in each extreme population determines the allele frequency at the locus in that population, and subtracting these allele frequencies for the two populations gives the ΔAF metric.
 For QTLs with larger effect sizes, the two subpopulations are further apart in phenotype.
 This increases the degree of genotype enrichment in the two extreme populations, as reflected in a larger ΔAF.

-## Comparison of mRNA-QTLs and protein-QTLs
+### Comparison of mRNA-QTLs and protein-QTLs

 To compare mRNA-QTLs and protein-QTLs of the same gene, we first considered all merged QTLs that exceeded a permissive threshold of LOD > 3.0 (after merging replicates as described above).
 We considered an mRNA-QTL and a protein-QTL for the same gene with overlapping confidence intervals as a QTL pair across mRNA and protein.
 We manually curated the result of this overlap analysis for six cases; after curation, QTLs on chromosomes XV (ARO8), VIII (MTD1), XIII (CYC1) and XIII (RPS10A) were considered to be pairs, and QTLs on chromosome V (GPD1) and XIV (MTD1) were considered to be mRNA-specific.